Net-ng/kansha/doc/contribute.rst

 #.
 Click on the green button "New issue".
 #.
 You will be asked to log in (or register) if you have not already done so.
 #.
-As title, enter a  short one-sentence summary that explains the proposed prose.
+As title, enter a  short one-sentence summary that explains the proposed prose, beginning with "[Docs]".
 #.
 As comment, you:

     * tell us whether you propose a fix or new paragraphs/sections;
     * precise where in the manual you contribution should go;
     * **redact** the part of the manual you want to add or fix.

-#.
-Apply the "docs" label, plus the "enhancement" or the "bug" label depending on whether you are proposing an improvement or a fix to the documentation, respectively.
 #.
 Submit the issue.

 And, *maybe*, a direct contributor will discuss, pick and implement your request.